OCOCA Information for Providers

 • Participating in a hospice program

-• Maintaining the drug in safe and secure location until self-administered.
+• Maintaining the medication in safe and secure location until self-administered.
 (Although this is not in the law, we recommend it as best practice.)

 To confirm that the patient is making an informed decision, the attending physician must discuss the following with the patient: